PSModule/Document-PSModule/README.md

 This action:
 - Installs necessary modules, including `platyPS` for documentation generation.
 - Loads helper scripts required by the documentation process.
-- Generates markdown documentation from PowerShell module files.
+- Generates Markdown documentation from PowerShell module files.
-- Ensures markdown documentation is properly formatted, with correctly tagged PowerShell code blocks.
+- Ensures Markdown documentation is properly formatted, with correctly tagged PowerShell code blocks.
-- Adjusts markdown file paths to mirror the structure of the source PowerShell module files.
+- Adjusts Markdown file paths to mirror the structure of the source PowerShell module files.
-- Outputs organized markdown documentation suitable for publishing or distribution.
+- Outputs organized Markdown documentation suitable for publishing or distribution.

 ## Usage